Last Updated on

-One’s purpose is found in goals and avenues through which one can effect change.
-This purpose should not only be present but adaptable to time and changing conditions.
+One’s purpose is found in goals and the avenues through which one can effect change.
+This purpose should be adaptable and change over time when conditions shift.

 6. Personal growth

 Ryff describes this as an elevating life trajectory and continual development.
-Success in this dimension requires that one constantly seeks new challenges and experiences to catalyse their growth.
+Success in this dimension requires that one constantly seeks new challenges and experiences to catalyze their growth.

 Albuquerque, B. (n.d.).
 Positive Psychology UK.
 Retrieved May 16, 2015, from here

 Carr, A. (2007).
 Psicología Positiva.
 La ciencia de la felicidad.
 Barcelona, España: Ediciones Paídos Iberica.